seachel/Treehehe/Report/report_notes.md

 - copy content from proposal

+- copy content from presentation

+- separate discussion and future work notes

 - tutorial and examples (moved from Dec 13)

-- discussion: first draft (future work, in particular) (moved from Dec 17)
+- discussion: first draft (moved from Dec 17)

+- future work: first draft (moved from Dec 17)

-- review and make notes on presentation that are not already included
+- ~~review and make notes on presentation that are not already included~~

 - ~~introduction: first draft~~

 - infovis elements: first draft

-- conclusion: first draft

 Dec 19 goals: